 The County conducts routine surveys of concrete facilities in the public right of way and replace deficient sidewalk, curb, gutter and handicap ramps as necessary.
 Concrete maintenance in residential areas is performed by the County at no cost to the adjacent property owner.
 Concrete maintenance in high-density areas is assessed against the adjacent property owners.
 The designation of high-density areas is made according to the property zoning classification.

-We’ll replace sections of sidewalk that are displaced by greater than a half-inch, have cracks in excess of a half-inch wide, have severely spalled (deteriorated surface) concrete or otherwise present a tripping hazard.
+The County will replace sections of sidewalk that are displaced by greater than a half-inch, have cracks in excess of a half-inch wide, have severely spalled (deteriorated surface) concrete or otherwise present a tripping hazard.
 In areas with large, mature trees, roots will oftentimes move the sidewalk and create tripping hazards.
-In instances where tree roots are affecting the concrete sidewalk, we’ll replace the concrete sidewalk with asphalt or provide an asphalt transition.
+In instances where tree roots are affecting the concrete sidewalk, the County will replace the concrete sidewalk with asphalt or provide an asphalt transition.
 Asphalt is a more flexible material that will “grow” with tree roots, whereas concrete is a brittle material that cracks if displaced and requires frequent replacement.

 Curb and Gutter